modular-arisu/sonix-toolkit/README.md

 1.  **NO WARRANTY**: This tool is provided "as-is."
 Use of this software may cause malfunctions, data loss, or permanent hardware damage.
 2.  **LCD-LESS KEYBOARD DANGER**: If you run this tool while a keyboard without an LCD (but sharing the same VID/PID) is connected, **there is a high probability of causing severe malfunction or bricking the device.**
 3.  **COMPATIBILITY**: This tool is specifically designed for keyboards with LCD screens.
 Do not attempt to use it on other models.
+4.  **CUSTOM VID/PID RISK**: When providing custom VID/PID via arguments, the internal supported device list is completely ignored.
+This will force the tool to send packets to the specified device, which may cause unpredictable behavior or hardware damage if the target is not a compatible device.

 **BY PROCEEDING, YOU ACKNOWLEDGE THESE RISKS.
 YOU HAVE BEEN WARNED.**